kimcangho/tempura-sure/README.md

 # TempuraSure

-> TempuraSure is a web application dashboard that retrieves, saves and tabulates hourly temperature data for Toronto, CA.
+TempuraSure is a web application dashboard that retrieves, saves and tabulates hourly temperature data for Toronto, CA.

+TempuraSure is live!
+Check it out [here](https://tempura-sure.vercel.app/)!

 ## Table of Contents